 The Best Remote Jobs

-According to Ladders, these 10 careers are the best (and highest-paying) remote work jobs in 2021:
+According to Ladders, these 10 careers are the best (and highest-paying) remote work jobs:

 - Marketing, media and design (974% remote-work growth)